Here at Backwell School we do our very best to support all of our students in a variety of ways.

 All students have a Tutor who they see each morning every day of the week.
 This person is their first port of call for any questions or problems they may have.
 The Tutor can also be contacted by parents if they are concerned or worried about their child.

-In addition to their Tutor they will also have a 'Pastoral Leader' who also oversees their progress and wellbeing.
+In addition to their Tutor they will also have a 'Pastoral Leader' who also oversees their progress and wellbeing supported by the Assistant Pastoral Leader for their unit.
 They will contact home should there be any concerns about a child and parents are welcome to contact them directly as well.

-- Year 8 -11 students move up into our House System.
-We have 4 houses each led by a Head of House and Deputy Head of House.
-These pastoral leaders will support your child throughout these four years at Backwell School.
+- Year 9 -11 students move up into our House System.
+We have four houses each led by a Head of House.
+These pastoral leaders will support your child throughout these three years at Backwell School.

 When your child joins the school they will be assigned a tutor group within one of our houses.